maxym-dzyba/Marketplace-Revenue-Analyzis/README.md

 From 2016-09 to 2017-10 there is _**4.41%**_ average of orders, that was delivered late.
 But 2017-11 it was _**14.01%**_ then 2018-02 - _**15.74%**_ and finally 2018-03 - _**21.13%**_ which is record.
 It may have an impact for customers refuse from the orders or just forgot about them.

-In deep analyze of this problem It was noticed:
+In deep analyse of this problem It was noticed:

 2018-02:
 - 6555 orders,